 Residential Rain Barrel Program

-In 2013, Groveport received a $43,800 grant from the Ohio Environmental Education Fund, administered by the Ohio Environmental Protection Agency.
+In 2013, Groveport received a grant from the Ohio Environmental Education Fund, administered by the Ohio Environmental Protection Agency.
 The grant funded the implementation of a City-wide residential rain barrel program, and the installation of three municipal rain gardens used for the residential rain garden program.
 These programs were conducted in conjunction with our partners at the Franklin County Soil and Water Conservation District.
+Since that time, the City has continued to offer rain barrels to Groveport residents, at a reduced cost of $50 each.
+To receive an application for a rain barrel, or for more information, contact Kris Collins with the Engineering Department at (614) 836-5301.

 Why Use a Rain Barrel?